CDRT/mk_docs/docs/guides/lenovo_view/index.md

  ![Wellness](https://cdrt.github.io/mk_docs/img/guides/view/a_temp_digital_wellness_2023.jpg)

 !!! note
     The available features vary depending on the computer model.

-!!! note
-    The Lenovo View app periodically updates features to improve your camera and video call experience.
-The feature description might be different from that on your actual user interface.
+Additionally, the Lenovo View app periodically updates features to improve camera and video call experience, so feature descriptions may differ from what appears in your user interface.

 ## Managing Configuration with Group Policy

 The Lenovo View app supports group policy controls of the configuration settings listed below.
-To define a policy for you devices running Lenovo View, download the ADMX template and use the standard procedure to implement your desired settings through Active Directory.
-You may also import the ADMX template for Lenovo View into Intune to manage the policies.
+To define a policy for your devices running Lenovo View, download the ADMX template and use the standard procedure to implement your desired settings through Active Directory.
+You may also [import the ADMX template into Intune](https://learn.microsoft.com/en-us/mem/intune/configuration/administrative-templates-import-custom) to manage these policies.

-More about Intune here: [Import custom and third party partner ADMX templates in Microsoft Intune | Microsoft Learn](https://learn.microsoft.com/en-us/mem/intune/configuration/administrative-templates-import-custom)

 If testing on a local machine, copy the contents of the zip file below to C:\Windows\PolicyDefinitions, then open Group Policy Editor.
 The Lenovo View items will be available under Administrative Templates.
 ![Lenovo View policies](https://cdrt.github.io/mk_docs/img/guides/view/gpedit.png)